richarvey/techshift-modernise/content/page/lab3.md

 50) Open / switch to the CloudFormation infra.yaml template you have been working on in the previous labs in your favourite text editor.

 51) Again we need an S3 bucket for CodePipeline to store it's artifacts.
-We have the option of storing these artifacts in the same bucket as the Bootstrap pipeline, but we want to keep the infrastructure and bootstrap artifacts seperate.
+We have the option of storing these artifacts in the same bucket as the Bootstrap pipeline, but we want to keep the infrastructure and bootstrap artifacts separate.
 Add a new S3 bucket between PipelineRole and the Output section.

 ```
   PipelineArtifacts: